 We are choosing candidates for various positions in a popular election.

 We have to take advantage of this process to strengthen our organization.
-All PRI members have a task to fulfill, we all have a responsibility to assume.
+All PRI members have a task to fulfill, and we all have a responsibility to assume.

 We do not want candidates who, being nominated, are the first to be surprised at knowing their supposed militancy, we are the PRI members themselves.

 And we do it because we are aware that Mexican society has changed and that consequently demands a change in political practices.
-The PRI will participate with civility and for our pluralism in the elections of August 21.
+The PRI will participate with civility and for our pluralism in the elections on August 21.